kyouryuukunn/renpy-ActionEditor/README.md

              Move a camera through check points.

              `check_points`
-                  A tuple of tuples of x, y, z, rotate, duration, warper.
+                  A list of tuples of x, y, z, rotate, duration, warper.
              `loop`
                   Default False, if True, this sequence of motions repeats.
              `subpixel`